Frequently Asked Questions

 With regards to our Standard Exclusive Tours: (8 Day Safari, 8 Day Cape Town, 10 Day Signature, 16 Day Combo)

-- Go Touch Down Travel and Tours has no control over these visa and travel restrictions and we continue to see changes and updates weekly.
+- Go Touch Down Travel and Tours has no control on these visa and travel restrictions and we continue to see changes and updates weekly.
 Once restrictions lift for your country, you may contact us to arrange your travel.

 - Be rest assure; Should you decide to postpone, “We will work with you” (We do however need to document this with a signed addendum if you are outside of your agreement terms)